cafarnfield/GamePlan/docs/features/user-approval-system.md

-# GamePlan User Approval System
+# User Approval System

+GamePlan includes a comprehensive user approval system that requires admin approval for all new user registrations, providing enhanced security, user management capabilities, and detailed audit logging.

 ## Overview

-GamePlan now includes a comprehensive user approval system that requires admin approval for all new user registrations.
-This system provides enhanced security, user management capabilities, and detailed audit logging.
+The user approval system ensures that all new registrations are reviewed by administrators before users can access the platform.
+This provides security, quality control, and comprehensive user management capabilities.

 ## Key Features